nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       In 2023 Allison transitioned to run coaching and has enjoyed the move from the pool deck to sharing run miles and connecting with her ATC teammates.
     image: /img/fullsizerender.jpg
   - name: |-
-      Stephanie Walker
-      OWS Assistant Coach
-    about: >-
-      Stephanie Walker has always loved swimming, running and cycling.
-She grew up swimming in Girl Scout camps, riding miles through her home town, and running with many of her track and field friends.

-      In 2011, she met her husband Scott while he was training for the Chicago Marathon and it inspired her to start long distance running.
-She went on compete in several half and full marathons, two full Ironman distance races, along with many Olympic distance races.

-      Since then, her love has grown from training to coaching.
-Stephanie became a USAT Level 1 Coach, Certified Personal Trainer, and has studied Nutrition Coaching.

-      Stephanie has a passion for fitness and sharing her experience with others.
-She is dedicated to helping others achieve their goals and making training a fun and social experience!
-    image: /img/steph-walker-1.jpeg
-  - name: |-
       Jerome Feuiltault
       Head Tuesday Night Run Coach